The dry cow yard is split into two, near dry cows and far dry cows.

-Upon first indroduction only a few cows in the herd were treated with SDCT, but over a number of years SDCT has increased within the herd, reducing antibiotic use, due to the continued improvements in udder health across the herd.
+Upon first indroduction only a few cows in the herd were treated with SDCT, but over a number of years SDCT has increased within the herd, due to the continued improvements in udder health across the herd.

 The far off dry cows are dried off from milking at 8 weeks pre calving.
 The group will always consist of up to 25 cows that are 4 to 8 weeks pre calving.